anqin/qindb/README.md

-# Quick-Index Databse (Q-IndexDB)
+# Quick-Index Database (Q-IndexDB)

- Quick-Index Databse (Q-IndexDB) is the next-generation storage engine used in low-latency key-value storage, to shoot the read/write amplification in Log-Structured Merge-Tree (LSM Tree) engine (e.g. Leveldb, Rocksdb).
+ Quick-Index Database (Q-IndexDB) is the next-generation storage engine used in low-latency key-value storage, to shoot the read/write amplification in Log-Structured Merge-Tree (LSM Tree) engine (e.g. Leveldb, Rocksdb).
 Now, it has been back in close-source development and be launched in online databases in our real-life product system.
 Thanks for your attention.

 ## Build the codes

-This repo version is base one.
+【NOTICE】This repo version is prototype one, not gurantee the performance.

 1. Install the BLADE